 Biography: my family, the roots of my passion for animals.

-My father was born in Transylvania (the “Dracula “county) and my mother in Galati, the town where I was also born.
-They worked hard their whole life to provide me with the best possible care and education, and to encourage my passions and hobbies.
-Although they taught me to respect animals, they never allowed me to have a dog inside the tiny apartment where we live together with my grandmother.
+My father was born in Transylvania (the “Dracula”county) and my mother in Galati, the town where I was also born.
+They worked hard throughout their lives to provide me with the best possible care and education, and to encourage my passions and hobbies.
+Although they taught me to respect animals, they never allowed me to have a dog inside the tiny apartment where we lived together with my grandmother.
 However, every time I visited my grandparents, I enjoyed the company of their cats, a tiny Pekinese dog called Norica and even some chickens.

-My grandparents died immediately after the fall of communism and it was at this moment when the population of street dogs dramatically increased all over Romania.
-This was possibly because during communism, dog population was kept under control using barbaric, inhumane methods.
-Stories say that under communism, an industry was built around dogs – capturing strays, keeping them in filthy pounds (unfortunately many of the pounds are still filthy to this day), electrocuting them, skinning the dogs for purses, shoes etc and then selling their meat across Asia.
+My grandparents died immediately after the fall of Communism and it was at this time that the street dog population dramatically increased all over Romania.
+This was possibly because during Communism, the dog population was kept under control using barbaric, inhumane methods.
+It is said that under Communism, an industry was built around dogs – capturing strays, keeping them in filthy pounds (unfortunately many of the pounds are still filthy to this day), electrocuting them, skinning the dogs for purses, shoes etc and then selling their meat across Asia.

 The beginning of ROLDA

-During my 20’s, the stray population boomed all over Romania, including my home town Galati.
-This led to an alarming growth in dog fights which were widely organised mostly treated with indifference by the Police.
+During my 20’s, the stray population boomed all over Romania, including in my home town Galati.
+This led to an alarming increase in dog fights: these were organised widely, and were mostly treated with indifference by the police.
 Dog fights are now completely illegal, but have not disappeared completely.

-My first rescued dog was a German shepherd, which I found abandoned in a local park.
-He was terribly wounded, probably in a dog fight, but the vet was able to put him on the road to health.
+My first rescue dog was a German Shepherd, whom I found abandoned in a local park.
+He had been very badly wounded, probably in a dog fight, but the vet was able to put him on the road to health.
 I named him Printz.
 He was very aggressive with other dogs and people – again, likely because he had been trained to fight, but gradually with time and love, he accepted me and my family.
-Printz was the first dog allowed by my parents to stay in our tiny apartment – a high honour indeed!
+Printz was the first dog whom my parents allowed to stay in our tiny apartment – a high honour indeed!

-(Note: Myself and my Mom continue to share the same tiny apartment, as I write these words.
-One of the two rooms is transformed into the office from where I do my administration work).
+(Note: Myself and my Mum continue to share the same tiny apartment, as I write these words.
+One of the two rooms is has been transformed into an office where I do my administration work).

 Every small step using the computer represented a victory for me and the quantity of useful information I could suddenly access was simply amazing.
 I learned about the big animal charities, about building shelters and about the other activities that charities do around the globe.

-By that time, I knew that running a charity in Romania with Romanian funds would be impossible, but by using the internet I had the revelation that I could ask international people for help to support rescue efforts.
+By that time, I knew that running a charity in Romania with Romanian funds would be impossible, but by using the internet I had a revelation: I could ask people from other countries for help to support rescue efforts.
 To my knowledge, no other Romanian charity was widening their scope internationally at that time.

 The dark side of animal rescue and what makes ROLDA stronger

 Unfortunately it was around this time that I discovered the dark side of charity work.
 Other animal welfare organisations in Romania often make it harder for others to succeed.
-This is a mystery to me, because I feel we should all stick together and value the others attempt to make life better for our animal friends.
+This is a mystery to me, because I feel we should all stick together and value one anothers’ attempts to make life better for our animal friends.
 It was during this time that I discovered something new about myself: I am very motivated and determined.
 Over the next few years, the endurance to fight injustice became one of my most powerful attributes.
 I was always a bit of a rebel at high school but as time passed, I created (and followed) my own set of rules and values.
 From the very beginning, my strategy was quality over quantity.
-This is why the first kennels we built were fully insulated, following a respected British model, even thought we received numerous protests from some locals (including some charities) who disagreed with our intention to make our ROLDA dogs comfortable.
+This is why the first kennels we built were fully insulated, following a respected British model, even though we received numerous protests from some locals (including some charities) who disagreed with our vision to make our ROLDA dogs comfortable.
 I pushed on and moved ahead on the path I considered right.
-ROLDA is the first Romanian charity to build the only modern shelter for stray dogs in the whole of Romania.
+ROLDA was the first Romanian charity ever to build a modern shelter for stray dogs.
 It has remained the best for almost 10 years, and others have followed in our footsteps.

 Proud of my team and grateful to ROLDA supporters, I want to look back one day at the end and be sure I did everything I could.

 My top qualities are certainly endurance and resilience.
 The main challenges I have faced have been either having to deal with indifference or battling to get the funds needed.
-It is said that the road to success is more beautiful than success itself and this is true: every small victory puts a big smile on my face.
-I have extremely enjoyed building the charity ROLDA and I hope you can be a part of it too (click here to see how you can help).
+It is said that the road to success is more beautiful than success itself and this is true: every small victory puts a big smile on my face”… I have really enjoyed building the ROLDA charity and I hope you can be a part of it too (click here to see how you can help).

 To give a short answer to the question I started with: “If you could be anyone in the world, who would you be”?
 The answer is “myself”.
 Maybe with a few changes if I had my time again.
 Maybe a little more confidence in myself.
 But I would like to be myself living this, often difficult, life which is animal rescue.
 A life made possible by each of you who trust and support ROLDA’s work in Romania.